tyg/incubator-aurora/docs/configurationreference.md

 <a name="TemplateNamespaces"></a>Template Namespaces
 ====================================================

-Currently, a few Pystashio namespaces have special semantics.
+Currently, a few Pystachio namespaces have special semantics.
 Using them in your configuration allow you to tailor application behavior through environment introspection or interact in special ways with the Aurora client or Aurora-provided services.